brandenc40/hackernews/README.md

 # HackerNews Go

-Easy to use Gateway util module for the HackerNews API.
+Easy to use gateway for the HackerNews API.
+Uses only Go standard packages and leverages go concurrency for highly efficient requests.